David Lewis (Canadian actor)

-David Lewis (born August 4, 1976) is a Canadian actor, best known for his roles in Hope Island, Icarus, White Chicks, A Fairly Odd Movie: Grow Up, Timmy Turner, Dirk Gently's Holistic Detective Agency, and Child's Play.
+David Lewis (born 4 August 1976) is a Canadian actor, best known for his roles in Hope Island, Icarus, White Chicks, A Fairly Odd Movie: Grow Up, Timmy Turner, Dirk Gently's Holistic Detective Agency, and Child's Play.

 Career

 Lewis is best known for playing Kevin Mitchum on the PAX series Hope Island.
-He played Walt Lawson in the 1999 film Lake Placid.
-He also worked in The Butterfly Effect 2.
+He played Walt Lawson in the 1999 film Lake Placid, and also worked in The Butterfly Effect 2.
 Lewis played Richard Allen on CBS's Harper's Island.
 In 2010, he played Mr. Graham in Icarus.
-David has had a role in almost 100 movies and shows.
+Lewis has had a role in over 200 movies and shows.
 In 2005, he appeared on Criminal Minds.
 He starred in Shoes Off!, which was a Genie Award nominee for Best Live Action Short Drama in 1998.
 He also played Mr. Denzel Crocker in the 2011 television film A Fairly Odd Movie: Grow Up, Timmy Turner, the 2012 TV movie, A Fairly Odd Christmas, and the 2014 TV movie, A Fairly Odd Summer.

-He was cast in Dirk Gently's Holistic Detective Agency in 2018 as FBI Agent Weedle.
+He was cast in Dirk Gently's Holistic Detective Agency in 2016 as FBI Agent Weedle.
+As the series was filmed in Vancouver, his co-stars included an assortment of local talent, including Michael Eklund, Zak Santiago, Viv Leacock, and Osric Chau.
 In 2019, Lewis was cast in the horror film Child's Play as Shane, a character who is depicted as mean and abusive towards his girlfriend's son Andy (Gabriel Bateman).
 He was interviewed by Dread Central about his role in the film.
 In 2015, Lewis has been awarded a Leo award for the Best Performance by a Male in a Web Series.